 One of the College’s earliest younger students was Alice Sage first came to RIC at the age of 13 back in 1998.
 She graduated with a first in Art History from UCL then taught at RIC and worked as our first Co-Curricular Coordinator before landing her dream V&A job.

-Former students currently on the staff list include Administrator and Bristol graduate Georgina Winney, Head of English and Warwick graduate David Thornthwaite, Slade School of Fine Art graduate Tom Wynn Owen and Graphic Design teacher Joe Becci, one of the first home-educated students to complete his education at the College.
+Former students currently on the staff list include Admissions Administrators Rohan Froud and Graphic Design teacher Joe Becci, one of the first home-educated students to complete his education at the College.

 In 2016 the next chapter of the College’s development began and we joined the Dukes Education Group.
-Our students now benefit from specialist university admissions advice from Oxbridge Applications, Dukes US Admissions and Dukes Medical Applications.
-Our teachers benefit from exchanging ideas with staff from other top schools in the group like Cardiff Sixth Form College and Fine Arts College, Hampstead.
+Our students now benefit from specialist university admissions advice from Oxbridge Applications and The Medic Portal.
+Our teachers benefit from exchanging ideas with staff from other top schools in the group like Cardiff Sixth Form College and Hampstead Fine Arts College.

 As RIC grows we'll maintain an emphasis on what makes the College work: an informal, creative and friendly atmosphere, a firm belief that with hard work everyone is capable of academic success and a focus on the individual needs of each and every student who comes to us.